xqft/lambdaclass-lp-notes/README.md

   * Why premature local optimization reduces overall performance?
     * Premature local optimization leads to overcomplex code that may not represent a boost in performance in the overall program, just a waste of present and future time.
   * There is the approach of doing things in "one true way", how does it affect extensibility?
     * Definitive solutions don’t exist most of the times, code will break and grow indefinitely.
-Coding definitely directly weakens a program extensibility.
+Definitive coding weakens a program's extensibility.